twse/random-stuff/README.md

 ﻿# Index
 * (Not present in this repository) [Font test pages with game dialogues](https://drive.google.com/uc?id=11DeLAaXrlsdL4rtde386v5TFi0_b8zsd&export=download).
-It uses the `lang` HTML attribute to repeat the text over and over again for each language; there is no regard to the `Accept-Language` HTTP request header.
-Only paragraphs for languages with Latin, Greek and Cyrillic script are included (see the list of languages in the zipped archive itself).
-See the comments for each paragraph in the font-specific HTML pages to determine what game uses the dialogue and who wrote or translated the text in each language (either credited or uncredited in-game). **NB!** Swearing is everywhere in the font-specific pages so readers should be 12 or older.
+It uses the `lang` HTML attribute to repeat the text over and over again for each language.
+Only paragraphs for languages with Latin, Greek and Cyrillic script are included (see the language list in the archive itself).
+See the comments for each paragraph in the font-specific HTML pages to determine what game uses the dialogue and who wrote or translated the text in each language (either credited or uncredited in-game). **NB!** Includes cursing used by many games (e.g. Hatred, 2015)
 * **names.csv**: Contributor names to add to the [Mozilla credits list](https://www.mozilla.org/credits/).
 "We know there are many Mozillians, past and present, who do not have Mozilla Bugzilla or Pontoon profiles.
 This includes legacy contributors and translators who have not updated their email address on Mozilla Bugzilla and Pontoon." (**Source:** Monument page in the Mozilla Wiki) The list is sorted by Unicode codepoint.
 * **SitePal Forum Drug Words.htm**: Shows a list of medicine brand names excluding song artists used to spam the old SitePal forum. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).
 * (Not present in this repository) [Uninstall Character Map](https://drive.google.com/uc?id=1n3loPDWQTVfGjk2l4dQSMB1mYBlzjNxl&export=download) (Windows command line script).
 Character Map is a core component of Windows 2000 and Vista and higher and cannot be removed with **Add/Remove Windows Components** on Windows 2000 or **Optional Features** on Windows Vista and higher.
 Use this script to get rid of the program (remove the `rem` parts if you're running Windows 2000).
 CMD files are presented with a virus scan warning before using the direct Google Drive download links.